PLUS THERAPEUTICS – Consenus Indicates Potential 222.6% Upside

 PLUS THERAPEUTICS found using ticker (PSTV) have now 1 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 5 and 5 calculating the average target price we see 5.
-Given that the stocks previous close was at 1.55 this would imply there is a potential upside of 222.6%.
-The day 50 moving average is 1.58 and the 200 moving average now moves to 2.21.
-The market cap for the company is $7m.
+The target price ranges between 5 and 5 calculating the mean target price we have 5.
+Now with the previous closing price of 1.55 this indicates there is a potential upside of 222.6%.
+The 50 day moving average now sits at 1.54 and the 200 day moving average is 2.18.
+The company has a market cap of $6m.
 Company Website: http://www.plustherapeutics.com

 Plus Therapeutics, a clinical-stage pharmaceutical company, engages in developing treatments for cancer and other diseases in the United States.
 The company’s lead product candidate in pipeline is DocePLUS, an albumin-stabilized PEGylated liposomal formulation of docetaxel for the treatment of small cell lung cancer.
 It also engages in developing DoxoPLUS, an injectable generic PEGylated liposomal formulation of doxorubicin for the treatment of breast, ovarian, multiple myeloma, and Kaposi’s sarcoma cancer.
 The company was formerly known as Cytori Therapeutics and changed its name to Plus Therapeutics in July 2019.
 Plus Therapeutics was founded in 1996 and is headquartered in Austin, Texas.